MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/ai-machinelearning-mlops.md

 # Machine learning DevOps guide

-Machine Learning DevOps (MLOps) is an organizational change that relies on a combination of people, process, and technology to deliver machine learning solutions in a robust, scalable, reliable, and automated way.
+Machine learning DevOps (MLOps) is an organizational change that relies on a combination of people, process, and technology to deliver machine learning solutions in a robust, scalable, reliable, and automated way.
 This guide provides a balanced view across the three areas of people, process, and technology.
-It summarizes best practices and learnings from adopting MLOps in the enterprise with Azure Machine Learning.
+It summarizes best practices and learnings from adopting machine learning DevOps in the enterprise with Azure Machine Learning.

 This article is subdivided into three sections:

-- **An introduction to MLOps** - A conceptual introduction that provides a balanced view across the three areas of people, process, and technology to anyone new to MLOps.
+- **An introduction to MLOps:** A conceptual introduction that provides a balanced view across the three areas of people, process, and technology to anyone new to machine learning DevOps.
-- **MLOps best practices with Azure Machine Learning** – Key considerations and recommendations to apply MLOps practices scoped to single ML Project.
+- **MLOps best practices with Azure Machine Learning:** Key considerations and recommendations to apply MLOps practices scoped to single ML Project.
-- **MLOps at organizational scale: AI factories** – Key considerations and recommendations to drive organizational change with MLOps in an enterprise environment.
+- **MLOps at organizational scale: AI factories:** Key considerations and recommendations to drive organizational change with MLOps in an enterprise environment.

-## An introduction to MLOps
+## An introduction to machine learning DevOps (MLOps)

 ### Why MLOps?